 The AE has not registered with the M2M System.
 An AE identifier may have been already allocated to the registering AE and acquired by the AE by means outside the scope of this specification.

-6.11.2.1.2 Signature – registerAE
+6.11.2.1.3 Signature – registerAE

+Table 6.11.2.1.3-1: Registration – registerAE capability